What is Insomnia?

-Both of them have proved their efficiency in tons of cases in the past and trusted by researchers and psychiatrists globally.
-There are non-medication based procedures to treat the condition and medication-based practices to handle the situation of sleeplessness.
+Both of them have proved their efficiency in tons of cases in the past and are trusted by researchers and psychiatrists globally.
+There are non-medication-based procedures to treat the condition and medication-based practices to handle the situation of sleeplessness.
 It is mostly a combination of both that works wonders for the patients and allows them to live their everyday lives again.

 Non-medication based Treatment

 This approach charges upon altering the lifestyle and sleeping pattern to ensure long-lasting improvements and work exceptionally well as a long-term management strategy for eliminating Insomnia.
 It involves behavior sleep medicine (BSM), which works on sleep hygiene, stimulus control, sleep restriction therapy, paradoxical intention, relaxation therapy, patient education, etc. Among this approach, cognitive behavioral therapy (CBT) is the one that is of the utmost benefit in treating Insomnia.

 The most popularly used behavior therapy is cognitive-behavioral therapy for Insomnia (CBT-I) which helps you control the thoughts or activities that restrict you from falling asleep.
 This therapy is the first-line Treatment of Insomnia and is trusted by psychiatrists to work more or equally well than medications.
 Doctors stress more on this method for treating sleep issues than medicines because it does not develop any health risks.
 A few techniques used in cognitive behavioral therapy are must to be aware of beforehand committing for the Treatment.
 These are: